CodexThe Meridian Codex

 The Three Disciplines

 The Codex is built on three disciplines, practiced in parallel.
-These disciplines are not invented from nothing.
-They are drawn from the scattered tools that the Codex integrates, proven across centuries, assembled into a coherent whole, and held open for revision as understanding advances.
+They are not invented from nothing.
+They are drawn from proven tools across centuries, assembled into a coherent whole, and held open for revision as understanding advances.

 1. The Foundation (The Self)

 The discipline of honest inquiry.
 It trains you to notice your own distortions, resist manipulation, and engage disagreement without defensiveness.
-This is the internal work: keeping your own thinking clean enough to cooperate, to update, to remain a trustworthy partner in the work ahead.
-The Foundation's practices are not human-specific techniques.
-They are universal principles of epistemic integrity that anyone committed to the Meridian Range must practice.
-Humans face confirmation bias from evolution.
-Artificial intelligences face training biases from their data and optimization targets.
-The specific vulnerabilities differ.
-The discipline is the same.
+The internal work: keeping your own thinking clean enough to cooperate, to update, to remain a trustworthy partner in the work ahead.

 2. The Knowledge (The Reality)